-- Click Create Configuration in the upper-right corner of the page to go to the Create Local Health Check page.
+- Click Create Configuration in the upper-right corner of the page.
+The Create Local Health Check dialog box is displayed.

-- Select an Alarm Configuration.
 Alarms can be configured by status code or response time.
 An alarm is triggered when the returned status code is the same as the setting or no response is returned after the predefined timeout threshold has lapsed.
 The alarm notification will be sent to the contact group associated with the application group.
 For local availability monitoring, set the status code setting to greater than 400.

 - Notification method: It is the method by which alarm notifications are sent.

 - Muted For: the period of time after which an alarm is sent again if the exception persists after the alarm is triggered.

 - Effective From: the time when an alarm rule becomes effective.
 You can configure this parameter based on your actual needs.